top of page

 How many events do I have to do?

-We all work together to help each other get to events.
-With members from across the country we often car share on journeys to events, and there will always be members willing to give lifts to and from railway stations if you don’t drive.
+Overton's work together to help each other get to events, as we have members from across the country we often car share on journeys to events, and there will always be members willing to give lifts to and from railway stations if you don’t drive.

 Sounds great!
 How do I join?